Macaron: Controlled, Human-Written Benchmark for Multilingual and Multicultural Reasoning via Template-Filling: Ethical Considerations

 \section{Ethical Considerations}

 {\dataname} is a human-written benchmark designed to evaluate multilingual reasoning over culturally grounded premises in a controlled, template-first setting.

 \paragraph{Annotator compensation.} We recruited two annotators per cultural context via Upwork and compensated them at a fixed rate of US\$9 per 10 completed template instantiations, where a completion consists of writing the English multiple-choice item and translating the question, options, and T/F variants into the local language.
+We additionally recruited three independent native verifiers per cultural context to assess factual correctness and translation quality, compensated at a rate of US\$8 per hour.
+All annotators and verifiers were anonymized, and no personally identifiable information about them is included in the dataset or released publicly.

 \paragraph{Cultural sensitivity and representational harms.} Because items are cultural-based, there is a risk of stereotyping, oversimplifying a country/region into a single culture, or encoding contested practices as universal.
 We mitigate this through (i) iterative template refinement to remove culturally insensitive/non-portable designs and reduce ambiguity, (ii) annotator guidelines that emphasize culturally representative everyday knowledge while avoiding stereotypes and obscure trivia, and (iii) plausible within-context distractors to reduce “foreign-option elimination.”
 Annotators may also flag templates as non-applicable when they do not meaningfully transfer.